Code-Institute-Submissions/MomciloDordevic-MS3/README.md

 ## User Stories
-**As a first-time visitor, I want to be able to:**
+**As a First-time user, I want to be able to:**
-- Easily find recipes stored in the database.
-- View full recipes and get valuable information.
-- Create an Account.
+- Visit the website on every device, so that I can look at the website on desktop, mobile and tablet.
+- Navigate easily through the website, so I can find everything easily.
+- See an overview of all recipes, so I can get inspired by all recipes.
+- Search for recipes based on words, so I can find recipes easily.
+- Register for an account on the website, so I can share my recipes with other Pizza Lovers.
+- Sign up for the newsletter.

-**As a returning visitor, I want to be able to:**
+**As a Site Member /Returning User, I want to be able to:**
-- Log into my account and have access to all features of the application.
-- Add/Create recipes and store them in the database.
-- View my and other users recipes.
+- Add my recipes, so I can share my recipes with everyone else.
-- Edit my recipe.
+- Edit my recipes, so I can update information in the recipe.
+- Delete my recipes, so I can remove the recipe when it is no longer relevant.
-- Delete a recipe that I have Added/Created.
+- Login to my profile, so I have access to my recipes.
+- Logout from my profile, so I can log in to a different profile.

 **As an Admin user of the site, I want to be able to:**
-- Add new categories.
+- Add new categories, so I can make the categories clear and managable.
-- Edit all recipes.
+- Edit categories, so I can update categories.
-- Delete all recipes.
+- Delete categories, so I can remove categories when they are no longer relevant.

 ### Strategy